doubleedesign/fey-factor/README.md

 The generated files can then be found in `./src/generated`.

-I have also created a script to generate skeletons of resolvers for the GraphQL server based on the generated schema and likely function names. (**Note:** This overwrites any existing resolvers in the `./src/resolvers` folder.)
+I have also created a script to generate skeletons/templates for resolvers based on the generated schema and likely function names. (**Note:** This overwrites any existing resolvers in the `./src/resolvers` folder.)
 ```bash
 npm run generate:resolvers
 ```